catwhisperingninja/ai-101/README.md

 # This Is Not the Official FastAPI.

 It has been heavily simplified for a class.
+It is not designed for main branch merge.

 **Documentation**:
 <a href="https://fastapi.tiangolo.com" target="_blank">https://fastapi.tiangolo.com</a>